mike-ghes/MSc-Thesis/README.md

  * c2p19 - "Why can you do this?"

- * c2p24 - "So you should have clxxxxed by cxituhais where things cxmpxxxte!"
+ * c2p24 - "So you should have clarified by cxituhaing where things cxmpxxxte!"

  * c3p29 - proof